 So here’s how to make sage tea:

 - Add approximately three to five fresh sage leaves (or five to seven dried ones) to a mug or teapot and cover with hot water.

 - Let the sage leaves steep for about ten minutes.

 Dried sage leaves or tea bags can be bought in health food stores and drug stores.
 Sage is a medicinal tea, so it’s best to purchase organic – conventional herbal teas are often contaminated and contain residues of pesticide.

 Buying fair trade herbal tea is not only good for your health but also ensures the tea plantation workers receive fair payment.
 Organic herbs for medicinal teas are often not cultivated on a large scale but are collected in small fields or even from the wild.

 This article has been translated from German by Karen Stankiewicz.
-You can view the original here: Salbeitee: Die Wirkung des natürlichen Erkältungsmittelsaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Salbeitee: Die Wirkung des natürlichen Erkältungsmittelsunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.